Stefan Nerezov: First World War

 In 1914 colonel Nerezov took the command of the 2nd Infantry Brigade of the Ninth Pleven Infantry Division and was promoted to major general the next year and took command of the entire division.
 With the entry of Bulgaria in the war his division was assigned to the First Army for operations against the valleys of the rivers Timok and Morava.
-In the following battles the Serbian Army was defeated but managed to avoid encirclement at Kosovo Pole.
+In the following battles the Serbian Army was defeated but managed to avoid encirclement at Kosovo Polje.
 With the end of the Serbian Campaign the Ninth Division arrived at the Macedonian front where it became part of the 11th German Army.

 On 25 November 1916 he was appointed commander of the Third Army on the Dobrudja Front where he remained for one year.
 In 1917 he was appointed to command the newly created Morava Army Region in occupied Serbia.

 In Summer of 1918 when the 5th Bulgarian Division was defeated at the Battle of Skra-di-Legen the Commander in Chief general Nikola Zhekov decided that a command change was needed in the First Army in order to increase the morale of its troops.
 General Dimitar Geshov was replaced with general Nerezov, who was described as "more healthy, more lively and more steadfast".
 In August he was promoted to Lieutenant General.

 In September the Allies began their final offensive to knock out Bulgaria out of the war.
 The Bulgarian Army which was stretched on a 350 km front with all its forced arrayed in a single line had little reserves to prevent a breakthrough at the Battle of Dobro Pole.
 General Nerezov's First Army was attacked by the British and Greeks at the Battle of Doiran.
-The fighting was hard but unlike other sectors of the front the Bulgarian troops kept their high morale and battle readiness due to the personal visits of the commander of the army on the battlefield.
-Unlike other commanders he had also positioned his forces in such a way that made available two infantry regiments as an immediate reserve.
-As a result, the Bulgarians achieved an important victory which encouraged general Nerezov to begin preparations for a counter-attack with his army.
-However the Senior German and Bulgarian commanders were overwhelmed by the Dobro Pole debacle and feared giving a last general battle with all available forces.
-Instead the First Army was ordered to retreat and for the remaining days of the war it was pursued by the British and fought only small rearguard battles.
 The war ended in Bulgarian defeat and the First Army was demobilized in October 1918.